Yogini temples: Shahdol

 Yogini images from Shahdol district (anciently Sahasa-dollaka) in Madhya Pradesh have been taken to the Dhubela Museum near Khajuraho, the Indian Museum at Calcutta, and the village temples of Antara and Panchgaon in Shahdol district.
 The yoginis are seated in the ceremonial Lalitasana pose, and they have haloes flanked by flying figures behind their heads.

 Kanchipuram or Kaveripakkam

-Dehejia publishes and discusses yogini images of the Chola period, around 900 AD, recovered from northern Tamil Nadu.
+Dehejia publishes and discusses yogini images of the Chola period, around 900 CE, recovered from northern Tamil Nadu.
 These include one now in the British Museum, others in the Madras Museum, the Brooklyn Museum, the Minneapolis Institute of Arts, the Detroit Institute of Arts, and the Royal Ontario Museum.
 The British Museum yogini is ascribed to Kanchipuram; the collection site is not known, but many sculptures of the same style were recovered from a large "tank" (artificial lake) at Kaveripakkam, seemingly derived from nearby temples.
 The image formed part of a large set of yoginis.